- Q: What is Acceleration TrainingTM?

-A: If you will be training with a physiotherapist or a certified Power Plate® instructor, the minimum recommended age to commerce the work out is 12 years.
+A: If you will be training with a physiotherapist or a certified Power Plate® instructor, the minimum recommended age to work out is 12 years.
 Obviously, frequency, position and duration of the training will have to be adapted to the specific person concerned.
 All exercises should be performed in "low" mode/frequency.
 Young people can profit from the numerous benefits of Acceleration TrainingTM as much as any other age group.

 - Q: Is there a maximum age for training on the Power Plate® machine?